mjbradvica/SimpleDomain/README.md

 ClearDomain has no dependencies on any external Microsoft or third-party packages.

+ClearDomain.Identity has a dependency on the ClearDomain base package and the [Microsoft.Extensions.Identity.Stores](https://www.nuget.org/packages/Microsoft.Extensions.Identity.Stores) package.

 ## Installation

 The easiest way to get started is to: [Install with NuGet](https://www.nuget.org/packages/ClearDomain/).